Career Information for Janitorial Managers

 Janitorial managers must have the ability to motivate low-wage workers to maintain morale and ensure jobs are completed.
 They must also be alert and responsive to the many unanticipated events that drive much of their work, such as spills or the weather.
 Many positions require an ability to work nights and to speak Spanish, according to CareerBuilder.com.

 The BLS reports that the employment of first-line supervisors of housekeeping and janitorial workers is expected to increase by 10% between 2016 and 2026.
 According to the BLS, median earnings for all such supervisors, including janitorial managers, were $39,940 annually, as of May 2018.

 Heating, Ventilation, Air Conditioning, and Refrigeration Technician (HVACR)

 Many janitorial managers have experience repairing a building's operating systems, so they may be interested in becoming HVACR technicians.
 An apprenticeship or other postsecondary training is necessary to work in this profession.
 The BLS reported 15% employment growth for these workers from 2016 to 2026, which is much faster than average compared to other occupations.
 In 2018, the BLS determined that they earned a median salary of $47,610.

 Onsite Property Manager

 With extensive janitorial experience, individuals can pursue work as property managers at an apartment complex, shopping center, or office building.
 Some of a manager's tasks include monitoring the grounds and handling tenant maintenance requests.
-The BLS reported the median income of property, real estate, and community association managers was $55,380 per year in 2015.
-In the 2014-2024 reporting period, the BLS predicted that such managers could see an 8% increase in employment.
+The BLS reported the median income of property, real estate, and community association managers was $58,340 per year in 2018.
+In the 2016-2026 reporting period, the BLS predicted that such managers could see a 10% increase in employment.